Using CPA Funds for Housing Trusts, Conservation Funds, and Agricultural Preservation Funds

 Does your community need the flexibility to purchase open space when it comes on the market, without having to obtain Town Meeting or City Council approval?
-Or, be able to acquire land for affordable housing without having to wait for your municipality’s legislative body to vote on each opportunity that arises?
-It’s important to react quickly when real estate opportunities arise or your community may risk losing the deal.
-One way to do this is to establish a Conservation Fund and/or an affordable housing trust, both of which can be funded with CPA appropriations.
+Or do you need a way to acquire land for affordable housing without having to wait for your municipality’s legislative body to vote on each opportunity that arises?
+Or perhaps you need local funding to match a state grant for an Agricultural Preservation Restriction on a local farm?

 What is a Conservation Fund?